1992

 (with friendly permission of © Anja - compositionofsound)

-Songs Of Faith And Devotion (SOFAD) was a disaster.
+Songs of Faith and Devotion (SOFAD) was a disaster.
+During two sessions -

-Two sessions - each about six weeks long - with a break of a month in
+each about six weeks long - with a break of a month in between, the band lived

 personalities clashed incredibly when living together 24 hours a day,